DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 Here are some specific commands that you can run in your terminal:
 `cd`  (The `cd` command allows you to move between directories.
 It typicaly takes an argument: `cd folder`.
 If only cd is typed, then the terminal will take you back to your home directory.)
 `ls`  (The `ls` command allows you to display the names and features of files and directories.
 If you use `ls` without any arguments, it will show you the names of the files/directories availabe from the current directory that you are in.
 `ls -a`  (The `ls -a` command will display all file names including hidden files starting with a ".".)
-`ls -lat`  (The `ls -lat` command will display a list of all files sorted by date."
+`ls -lat`  (The `ls -lat` command will display a list of all files sorted by date.)
+`ls -r`  (The `ls -r` command will display the names of files/directories from the current directory you are in, but in the reverse order.)

 This is what it looks like on my end when I input those commands:

 ![Image](commands.png)
 ---

-Finished!
+Now you have learned how to remotely connect to another computer!